Grinnode-live/2020-grin-bug-bash-challenge/README.md

 ## How to participate?

-We prepared Docker-based test tools to get you started.
+This section describes the overall protocol.

+### Preparing environment

+1. Properly setup GitHub and KeyBase accounts.
+Make sure your KeyBase points to same GitHub account as one that authored the gist bug reports!
+2. You can build and run the [node](https://github.com/mimblewimble/grin) as described [here](https://github.com/mimblewimble/docs/wiki/How-to-run-a-Grin-node)
+3. You can build and run the [wallet](https://github.com/mimblewimble/grin-wallet), if you want to test transaction you might need more than one local instance of the wallet.
+4. Some grin coins!
+Let us know on the KeyBase team channel if you need some to get your tests going.
+5. Check which tests are ready by opening our [issue tracker](https://github.com/Grinnode-live/2020-grin-bug-bash-challenge/issues) and using query `is:issue is:open no:assignee label:ready-for-test` or just click [here](https://github.com/Grinnode-live/2020-grin-bug-bash-challenge/issues?q=is%3Aissue+is%3Aopen+no%3Aassignee+label%3Aready-for-test).
+Do NOT assign to yourself more than one issue simultaneously!
+4. A lot of patience!

+### Performing the test

+Follow the test description from the assigned GitHub issue.
+Use your local environment to run the test case.
+Make sure you gather enough data for your report, we would need at least the following

+1. Description of all the steps with as many details as possible.
+Do it in a form of `README.md` file.
+2. Node/Wallets debug logs with links to specific lines and your comments to each line indicating the meaning of the log line.
+3. Precise information about your test environment (operating system, build environment etc)

+Once you are done and gathered sufficient amount of data so that your test could be reproducible by someone else, wrap it all up in a single [secret gist repository](https://gist.github.com/).
+This would allow you to link a specific line of the logs.
+If your output log is too long gist might not allow you to link a specific line, in such case make sure you have a copy of specific line with the comment and line number ready for your report.

-### How to setup test environment
+### Reporting passing test

-1. Fork respository (add link)
-2. Create a separate branch dedicated to a particular test run.
-3. Choose a test from the issue tracker.
-4. Run your local test environment.
-5. Charge one of the wallets with some testnet Grins.
-6. Perform as many local transactions as you can, play with Wallet APIs.
+If everything went as planned comment on the test issue that you are assigned to and add a `ready-for-review` label to it and you can assign yourself a different issue at this stage if you want.
+We will look into it, we might ask you to provide additional information or change something in your test if it wasn't executed properly.
+Once review is done we will assign `ready-for-reward` label to it and close it.
+The congratulations!
+You will officially get paid for testing a feature!

 ### How to report the bug

-1. Commit output logs and `docker-compose.yml` files to the repository and push to your fork.
-2. Prepare URLs that highlight errors in the logs.
-3. Open an issue here (link) and add label `Submission` to it.
-4. We will review your submission, and if we reproduce it we will change label to `Reproduced`, you may claim a prize for finding a bug!
+If the result is not as expected before you report a bug make sure you performed the test properly.
+Incorrect results resulting from incorrect usage are not bugs!

+Reporting the bug case is more tricky, as bugs are potential security vulnerabilities we do not want your report to go public.
+In such case please provide the link to your secret gist to @marekyggdrasil via KeyBase in a private message.
+We will attempt to reproduce your bug and if we succeed you will be paid for the bug report.

 ### How to claim your prize

-1. Get in [contact](https://github.com/MCM-Mike/grinnode.live/blob/master/contact.md) with us and provide a URL of the issue.
-2. We will respond to you with GRIN transaction file which you can receive with your personal wallet (NOT THE TESTNET WALLET!!!)
+Rewards will be distributed once the challenge is officially over (add end date here).

+1. We will keep track of who run which tests, but we are only human...
+So provide us with your list just for double check!
+2. Once everything checks out, we will reach you requesting your payment details (request BTC address / or provide GRIN transaction file, depending on the payment)
-3. After transaction is completed we will include the transaction proof at the end of the issue and add a label to `Rewarded` to it.
+3. After transaction is completed we will include the transaction proof at the end of the issue and add a label to `rewarded` to it.
+Ka-ching!!!

 ## Prizes / Free giveaways